Delta Sky Clubs are busier than ever now with many ways to gain access the clubs at over 30 major airports worldwide.

 - Delta Reserve credit card. $450.
 This credit card grants you access to all Delta Sky Clubs when you are traveling on a Delta flight with the same privileges as Individual Membership.
 However it does not include access to partner lounges the way full membership does.

 - Gold Medallion or above status.
-No cost.
+No cost for international trips.
 If you are a Delta Gold Medallion or higher member in SkyMiles (not the Gold credit card), you and a guest can access the clubs when travelling on an international SkyTeam carrier itinerary.